Skip to main content

 • 1920 x 1080 (Landscape)

 There is a hidden button that navigates the user to the SCO POS login screen.
-This is to ensure that the Supervisor is starting up the SCO POS for the first time.
+This is to ensure that a supervisor is starting up the SCO POS for the first time.

 Opening the Lane in SCO Mode